 Inevitably, that leads to even more questions.
-Branding is a broad, misunderstood term that often requires explanation.
-Our scope of work is far-reaching and always evolving, so I thought I’d help spell it out for you.
+Branding agencies are misunderstood, and our scope of work is more broad than most people imagine, so I thought I’d help spell it out for you.

-These are some of the questions I’ve heard over the years:
+These are some of the questions about branding agencies I’ve heard over the years:

 “Why the hell do we need a branding agency?
 We’re not a packaged goods company and we already have a logo.”

 Many business people think branding agencies only design logos and packaging.
 So if they don’t have a product on a grocery store shelf they have no use for a branding firm.

 Packaging certainly is a big part of our business.
 We love building new packaged good brands from the ground floor, like we’ve done with Smidge vitamins and Eathos frozen foods.

 But service businesses also need a lot of help.
 Maybe even more, because their offerings are intangible and often commoditized.
 For those companies, branding makes all the difference.

 Like in the insurance business, for example.
 GEICO spent more than $2 billion on advertising in 2020.
 State Farm, Allstate and Progressive aren’t far behind.
 They’re all trying to bank some brand goodwill and top-of-mind awareness for the next time you decide to switch insurance carriers.
 It’s a low-involvement, no difference business, so their brand advertising becomes the only differentiator.

 Every business in every category needs help with their branding, to some degree or another.